 - Lay Out Your Expectations: You have a blueprint in mind.
 Lay it out in front of your candidates and let them spell out what their plans will be like for the execution of the project.

-Clearly discuss conflict issues such as damage control, or retention/ refurbishing of old furniture, and so on.
-This will ensure your experience is hassle-free.
+Discuss issues such as damage control, retention/refurbishment of old furniture, etc. This will ensure your experience is hassle-free.

 You can also discuss whether new items will be sourced by you, such as wholesale modular furniture in Pune, or you would entrust the contractor with this job.

-Once started, remember that you are the boss of your own home improvement project.
+Once started, remember that you are the boss of your home improvement project.
 It is your ideas and wishes that need to be put into place.
 Assert yourself and be firm while giving out instructions.
-Let the contractor know you are very much involved in the overseeing of this project.
+Let the contractor know you are very much involved in overseeing this project.

-It is also useful to have a plan as to which portions of your house you want to get done first.
-Again, this should depend on the convenience of the inhabitants of the house, in this case, you and your family.
+It is also useful to plan which portions of your house you want to get done first.
+Again, this should depend on the convenience of the house’s inhabitants, in this case, you and your family.
 Here are a couple of tips to help you plan in this regard.

-- Focus on the heavy lifting first: If your plan is to carry out major repairs to foundations of your house, start there.
-Larger improvement projects may also include replacements to sidings and roofs, or fixing water seepage issues, if your house is really old.
-Also, find out if these repairs will have any adverse impact on your other plans for the renovation.
+- Focus on the heavy lifting first: If you plan to carry out major repairs to the foundations of your house, start there.
+Larger improvement projects may include replacing sidings and roofs or fixing water seepage issues if your house is old.
+Also, find out if these repairs will adversely impact your other plans for the renovation.

-Despite the best planning and flawless blueprints, always be prepared for running into surprises.
-As you dismantle your home (only to make it better again), keep ready for something totally unexpected!
+Despite the best planning and flawless blueprints, always be prepared to run into surprises.
+As you dismantle your home (only to make it better again), keep ready for something unexpected!

-Faulty electricals, shaky foundations, rotting wood or damaged pipeline – these can turn your dream project into a complete nightmare.
+Faulty electricals, shaky foundations, rotting wood, or damaged pipeline – can turn your dream project into a complete nightmare.
 Tackle this by setting aside a small portion of your budget.
-In case they don’t arise, you can always buy yourself a fancy dinner or a vacation to celebrate the completion of the project!
+If they don’t arise, you can always buy yourself a fancy dinner or a vacation to celebrate the completion of the project!

-Aarti Kurbetti is the owner of Ap Interio, a leading modular furniture manufacturer in Pune, India.
-In this blog, Aarti is sharing complete guide for a hassle-free home improvement.
+Aarti Kurbetti is the owner of Ap Interior, a leading modular furniture manufacturer in Pune, India.
+In this blog, Aarti shares a complete guide for hassle-free home improvement.
 For More Home Improvement Guide and Home Improvement Ideas, Visit Net Zings.